airamez/codando-live/_10_Angular/_00_Angular.md

 ## Getting Started

-* Install the Angular CLI globally:
+* Install the Angular and [CLI](https://angular.dev/tools/cli) globally
+  * The Angular CLI is a command-line interface tool which allows you to scaffold, develop, test, deploy, and maintain Angular applications directly from a command shell.
+  * It provides the ng (short for a*ng*ular) command and tools for scaffolding, building, and managing Angular projects.

   ```bash
   sudo npm install -g @angular/cli@20